Your todo list:

 We moved the belay from this anchor about 10-15 feet left to the obvious anchors on a small, exposed ledge, avoiding a hanging belay (this is the first shared anchor with "Rock Jungle", and if you've done that route its the belay above the crux pitch).

 Pitch 4 (10b): This pitch is rated 10c in the ACSD guide but it didn't feel too bad.
 It tackles the left side of the large roof feature on cool steep climbing.
 "Rock Jungle" climbs out the right side of this roof.

 If you moved your belay to the ledge (not sure why you wouldn't - unless you like hanging belays?).
 Climb back right and clip the anchor you climbed past then move up a crack feature to the left side of the obvious roof.
 Make steep moves over the roof (crux) and climb thru some spaced bolts about 30 feet to another belay shared with the last pitch of "Rock Jungle".

 I combined this pitch with the last one with a 70 meter rope and some long draws to reduce rope drag.

 Make a tricky stand-up move off the belay, then climb up and right across a face (careful about rope drag thru here) until you can climb into a left facing corner.
 Climb up the corner into blocky and steepening terrain to a stance below a final steep bulge.
-Negotiate the bulge (tricky crux) using a key hand jam to pull over.
+Negotiate the bulge (tricky crux) using your crack skills.
 Then easy climbing for 10-15 feet to the top of the cliff.

 The actual anchors for this pitch are hidden behind a small tree.
 I recommend clipping one bolt of this anchor and moving up and left to a more comfortable and obvious belay about 10 feet up and left.
 Then be careful scrambling to the top from here.